Header image of final prototype

 A/B Test Data:

-Google Analytics showed that there was a drop in clicks on the “Start Shopping Now” button on both desktop (–12.47%) & mobile (–14.55%) in new design.
+Google Analytics showed that there was a drop in clicks on the “Start Shopping Now” button on both desktop (–12.47%) and mobile (–14.55%) in new design.

 Problem Hypothesis: